JetBrains/intellij-sdk-docs/phpstorm/phpstorm.md

 title: PhpStorm Plugin Development
 ---

-Plugins for PhpStorm are developed in Java using either IntelliJ IDEA or PhpStorm.
-IntelliJ IDEA Community Edition does not support the PHP plugin.
+### Development and Testing Tools
-IntelliJ IDEA Community Edition can be used to develop a PhpStorm plugin, but IntelliJ IDEA Ultimate must be used for testing.
+Plugins for PhpStorm are developed in Java using either edition of IntelliJ IDEA.
+The Community Edition of IntelliJ IDEA can be used for developing, but not testing, a PhpStorm plugin.
+Although IntelliJ IDEA Ultimate Edition (with the PHP plugin) can be used for testing PhpStorm plugins, the recommended approach is to use PhpStorm for testing.

-You will also need a copy of PhpStorm to develop against.
-The [PsiViewer plugin](https://plugins.jetbrains.com/plugin/227-psiviewer) will also be useful.
+The [PsiViewer plugin](https://plugins.jetbrains.com/plugin/227-psiviewer) is also recommended.

 ### PhpStorm Specifics